|Nutritional Guidelines (per serving)|

 Vanilla is the flavoring of choice in this recipe, but there are many possible alternatives.
 Cinnamon or orange flavoring might be an excellent choice for a carrot cake or pumpkin cupcakes.
 Or you might want to add lemon zest if you're frosting a lemon cake or dessert.
 Almond flavoring complements a white cake or cupcakes nicely.
 Take a look at the below variations for more ideas.

-- 3 to 4 cups confectioners' sugar (about 1 pound, sifted)
+- 3 to 4 cups confectioners' sugar, sifted

 - 1 1/2 teaspoons vanilla extract